audeering/audobject/docs/usage.rst

 As expected, the dictionary of the object looks pretty nested.
 This is not always handy,
-e.g. if we try to store the object to a :class:`audfactory.Lookup` table, this would not work.
+e.g. if we try to store the object to a lookup table, this would not work.
 Therefore, in can sometimes be useful to get a flatten version of the dictionary.